Unmortgage/frontend-tech-test/README.md

 We understand that you may not have time to complete all the requirements in this exercise.
 Whether you fully the complete the task or not, please add (either in a text file with the source code or in an email):
 * Instructions on how to get your source code running.
-* An explanation for you approach/design decisions.
+* An explanation for your approach/design decisions.
 * What you would like to add if you had more time.
 * Any improvements you would make to your code.